JunayedKader/JunayedKader/README.md

 ### Hi there , I am Junayed Kader 👋

 <p>
-👑 I am a System Engineer and Python Developer <br>
+👑 I am IT System Engineer and Python Developer <br>
 🖊️ Love to work with IT Equipments <br>
 🎤 Like to share my knowledge </p>